fazelarasteh/RL-Fundametals/INSTRUCTIONS.md

 - For bandits: Check if your agent converges to the optimal arm over time
 - For DP: Verify that your value function converges and the resulting policy is sensible
 - For TD: Compare the performance of different algorithms and parameter settings
+- For function approximation: Check if the weights converge and the features are appropriate
+- For policy gradient: Monitor the policy entropy and ensure the policy is improving

 ## Resources